-Bracelet, acrylic / polyester / PVC and silver, designed and made by Peter Chang, Glasgow, Scotland, 2004
+Bracelet, acrylic / polyester / polyurethane foam / silver, designed and made by Peter Chang, Glasgow, Scotland, 2004

 In his workshop in Glasgow Peter Chang makes spectacular jewellery, like the bracelet made from a mix of bought acrylics and old beads, map pinheads and part of a broken shop-sign, which was acquired by the museum in 2004.
 Large but light, comfortable to wear but robust, the bracelet is like a sculpture that you can put your hand through.
 Dazzling in its saturated colour, it reminiscent of exotic plants and creatures from the sea or science fiction.